ElliotRedhead/WorkoutPlanner/README.md

 The chosen palette defines the site as a predominantly dark-themed design with lighter colours used to highlight / segment components.

 ## Wireframes
+# UPDATE WITH RELEASE-STAGE WIREFRAMES, COMMENT ON THE DIFFERENCES AND WHY.
 <details>
 <summary> Project Inception Wireframes </summary>